 - What do consumers who shop for high ticket consumer items do?

 - They research and due their due diligence

-- The internet has countless of valuable resources for first time home buyer with bad credit, lenders, loan officers, real estate agents, neighborhoods, builders, school districts, real estate taxes, and mortgage guidelines
+- The internet has countless valuable resources for first time home buyer with bad credit, lenders, loan officers, real estate agents, neighborhoods, builders, school districts, real estate taxes, and mortgage guidelines

 - The first step in the home buying process is to consult with a mortgage loan officer and get pre-approved

 - Not lenders have the same mortgage lending requirements

 - Lender overlays are additional requirements that are above and beyond of those set by HUD

 - For example, HUD requires a 580 credit score to qualify for a 3.5% down payment

 - However, there are lenders that require higher credit score requirements such as 600, 620, or 640 middle credit score even though HUD requires 580